Picton, New Zealand: Water supply and sanitation

 Picton's main water supply is from a bore at Speeds Road in Koromiko; during high demand, this is supplemented by a stream-fed supply in Essons Valley.
 The average daily water demand in the town is 3800 m3, with demand in summer peaking at 5770 m3.

 Prior to the commissioning of the Picton wastewater treatment plant in 1999, all the town's sewage was discharge raw into Queen Charlotte Sound.
 The town's wastewater system was upgraded in 2017, with a replacement main along Waikawa Road between Waikawa and central Picton and a bypass treatment plant to treat excess sewage that can't be processed at the main treatment plant.

 Education

 The first school in Picton opened in 1861 at the corner of Devon Street and Broadway.
 A new school opened in 1882, and part of the old school was moved to the new site, but was destroyed by fire in 1928.
 A Catholic Convent school opened in 1915, and was replaced by St Joseph's in 1924.
 St Joseph's closed in 2017 due to a declining school roll.

-There was no secondary education provision (Years 9 to 13) in Picton prior to 1965, with secondary school students from Picton commuted to Marlborough College in Blenheim (split into Marlborough Boys' College and Marlborough Girls' College in 1963).
+There was no secondary education provision (Years 9 to 13) in Picton prior to 1965, with secondary school students from Picton commuting to Marlborough College in Blenheim (split into Marlborough Boys' College and Marlborough Girls' College in 1963).
 Queen Charlotte College opened to serve the town in 1965, while also taking over the town's intermediate school provision (Years 7 and 8) from Picton and Waikawa Bay schools.